1 dead, 2 barricaded amid standoff at New Hampshire hotel

 New Hampshire’s attorney general’s office says a man has been killed in an officer-involved shooting with police and Drug Enforcement Agency agents at a hotel.
 Two people remain barricaded in a first-floor room.

 Assistant Attorney General Ben Agati identified the man killed as 51-year-old Stephen Marshall, of Manchester, in a news conference early Thursday.
-Agati says the shooting happened at about 7:30 p.m.
-Wednesday at the Quality Inn in Manchester, near Interstate 293 in a busy area that includes a shopping mall.
+Agati says Marshall had a gun in his hand and “engaged” with DEA agents and police.

 Marshall was pronounced dead at a hospital.